 According to the Public Safety Commission Report of January 2019, the notification time and 911 inadequacies played a big role in the outcome of this tragedy.
 There is no official report of how many cellphone callers at MSDHS dialed 911, but those who did had to explain their reason for calling, then they were put on hold and rerouted to explain again to the next dispatcher, and by then, it was too late.
 It took 4 minutes and 22 seconds from the time Coral Springs received the first call of shots fired at MSDHS until it dispatched its first police officer.

 One of the biggest problems with active shooter situations everywhere is there is no single protocol for getting help, nor is there a universal help signal – like pulling the red lever in the event of a fire – and the “dial 911” notification process is costing lives.
-It takes too long and is fraught with delays and uncertainty, including who is supposed to call and when.
-Sadly, the Parkland 911 situation is not unique.

 Research suggests when waiting on law enforcement to respond and handle a crisis, the average casualty count is 14, but when people are notified right away, casualties average 2.5.